Best Cookie Cutters of 2021

 As we pulled these large, intricate cutters from their case, we had high hopes for the Ateco Snowflake Cutter Set.
 Indeed, this nesting, 6-piece stainless steel set is a quality set — one, unfortunately, that simply underperforms in key ways.
 With graduated shapes that range from 2 to 6-inches in diameter, this set offers enough variety in size to make it particularly efficient in using every little bit of dough — the smaller flakes seem to fit in well around the edges of the biggest cookies, helping you optimize every delicious morsel.

-The Geefunn lose points when it comes time to clean, however.
+The Geefunn loses points when it comes time to clean, however.
 Not only is tin-plated steel not dishwasher safe, but it must be dried immediately after washing to prevent rust — the manufacturer recommends drying them in your oven while it cools to avoid hand-drying.
-This extra step aside, if you are looking to save a few dollars, then this set certainly offers quality performance at a more affordable price-point.
+This extra step aside, if you are looking to save a few dollars, then this set certainly offers quality performance at a more affordable price point.

 Why You Should Trust Us